Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 ## Overriding

-It is often desireable to have child classes implement the instance methods defined in the parent class somewhat differently.
+We often want to have child classes implement the instance methods defined in the parent class differently.

+--

-- A child class can define methods with the same signatures as the instance methods in the parent class - this is called **[overriding](https://coderanch.com/wiki/659959/Overriding-Hiding)**.
+A child class can define methods with the same signatures as the instance methods in the parent class - this is called **[overriding](https://coderanch.com/wiki/659959/Overriding-Hiding)**.

+--

 - For example, each of our `A`, `B`, and `C` classes could contain different implementations of the `getMessage()` method.

 - It is possible for a child class's overridden method to call the parent class's version of that same method.

-- A child class can call any public method as-defined in its parent class's code by using the keyword **super**, e.g.
+- A child class can call any public method as defined in its parent class's code by using the keyword **super**, e.g.

 ```java
 super.getMessage();